 Testing for Multiple Myeloma

-If you are having symptoms and your doctor suspects a blood disorder, tests can identify certain abnormalities.
+If your doctor thinks you have a blood disorder, tests will help find a cause.
 These may include:

 Blood and Urine Tests

 Blood tests will show changes in blood cells.
 Tests may include:

 Urine tests may also help identify abnormal levels of certain proteins or calcium levels.

 A bone marrow aspiration takes a sample of bone marrow through a needle.
 It is often taken from the hip bone.
 A piece of bone may also be removed for biopsy.
 The samples are looked at in a lab.
 The tests will check on blood cells counts and the overall health of the bone marrow.